Define rollup columns that aggregate values

 Calculate Rollup Column

 Calculate Rollup Field is a recurring job that does incremental calculations of all rollup columns in the existing rows for a specified table.
 There is only one Calculate Rollup Field job per table.
 The incremental calculations mean that the Calculate Rollup Field job processes the rows that were created, updated, or deleted after the last Mass Calculate Rollup Field job finished execution.
-The default maximum recurrence setting is one hour.
+The default minimum recurrence setting is one hour.
 The job is automatically created when the first rollup column on a table is created and deleted when the last rollup column is deleted.

 Online recalculation option

 The rollup column on the form displays a calculator image, rollup value, and the time of the last calculation.
 To recaclulate, select the calculator image, and then select the Recalculate button that appears.

 There are a few considerations you should keep in mind when using the online recalculation option (manual refresh on the form):

 - You must have Write privileges on the table and Write access rights on the source row on which you are requesting the Refresh.
 For example, if you are calculating the estimated revenue from the open opportunities of an account, you don’t have to have Write privileges on the opportunity table, only on the account table.